-The general rule of thumb, whether a first-time buyer, home mover, or budding Buy to Let landlord, is the higher your score, the more likely you are to get accepted for a mortgage.
+The general rule of thumb, whether a first-time buyer, home mover, or budding Buy to Let landlord in Manchester, is the higher your score, the more likely you are to get accepted for a mortgage.

 It is worth noting that lenders have an internal credit score that gets built on the information held on your credit report as well as information within your application.
 Every mortgage provider follows their credit scoring policy, so just because one high street bank declines you, it doesn’t necessarily follow that they will all say no.